cllebrun/MockupBank/README.md

 As an example of usage of the APIs, a sample Web Application has been built as an example of rapidly prototyping an app.

-We have built in the first tab examples of simple operations to execute with Node-RED and the APIs:
+We have built in the first tab examples of simple operations to execute with Node-RED and the APIs to help you to get started:

 ![](assets/babysteps.png)